takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 ): Node<'vec3'>
 ```

-Converts a depth value to the [Turbo color map](https://research.google/blog/turbo-an-improved-rainbow-colormap-for-visualization/) using the specified camera settings (defaults to the camera used for rendering the frame).
+Converts a depth value to the [Turbo color map](https://research.google/blog/turbo-an-improved-rainbow-colormap-for-visualization/) using the given camera settings (defaults to the camera used for rendering the frame).

 # Acknowledgement